EninDmitriy96/CAPTCHA_recognition/README.md

-This project implements two approaches for recognizing CAPTCHA images using a **pretrained ResNet-50** architecture.
-A **Streamlit frontend** and a **FastAPI backend** are provided for easy interaction with the models.
+This project focuses on developing a robust CAPTCHA recognition system using deep learning techniques.
+Two approaches were implemented: a single model approach that processes the entire CAPTCHA image and a multiple classifiers approach, where separate classifiers are trained for each character position.
+Both methods utilize a ResNet50 architecture.
+A **Streamlit** application integrated with **FastAPI** was also developed to provide an interactive demonstration of the system's capabilities.
+The project underscores the effectiveness of deep learning in CAPTCHA recognition and provides a flexible, scalable solution for text-based CAPTCHAs.

 ---